fieldtrip/website/development/project/code_review.md

     % scalar, this can also be a vector of numbers.
     % The number input would be a required input, and have a scalar 0 to
     % indicate no input data used.
 It can be followed by an optional input
-    % string / chararray 'vararg' to indicate that the input is a cell array.
+    % string / chararray 'vararg' to indicate that the input is a cell-array.

     % and sometimes a small code piece after the postamble